monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/user/project/integrations/webhooks.md

 8000`.
 Then add your server as a webhook receiver in GitLab as `http://my.host:8000/`.

-When you press 'Test Hook' in GitLab, you should see something like this in the
+When you press 'Test' in GitLab, you should see something like this in the
 console:

 ```